robin-aws/dafny/Docs/ExternalSoundness.md

 ### Discourage references to non-extern compiled elements

 The motivation here is to ensure external code does not interact with any part of the Dafny-generated code that has not been validated as safe to expose externally.
-This is critical to ensure the above assumption that the set of Dafny objects does not change outside of Dafny source code.
+This is critical to ensure the above assumption that the set of Dafny objects does not change outside of Dafny source code, and to ensure that external code cannot intentionally or accidentally call or implement methods that were not verified as safe for external use.

 Ideally, the compiler would attach access control to non-external elements so this is enforced by the target language compiler and/or runtime.
 This would prevent Dafny-generated code in one package from referencing Dafny-generated code in another, however, which is a long-term goal.
 Therefore, we will instead intentionally munge the identifiers generated for non-external elements to discourage external references.
 This will likely involve appending something like `__DAFNY_INTERNAL__` to these identifiers.